dailytutorfor.you

 When you say "go", the subagent-driven-development skill activates:

-2. Review results (spec compliance + code quality)
+2. Review the result (spec compliance + code quality)

 The agent can work 2+ hours autonomously without deviating from the plan!